BlogCustomer Feedback

 Customers who leave specific qualitative feedback like this want to hear back from you.
 Customer loyalty can get a huge boost if you implement the solutions they have suggested.

-So, let users know you value and appreciate their opinion.
+So, let users know you value and appreciate their opinions.
 If you are able to implement the changes, make sure they know about this.
 An email announcing a product update is a great way to mention that a particular change was inspired by genuine feedback from customers.

 You can use Survicate integrations with HubSpot and Intercom to identify respondents who inquired about the changes.
 Slack and Microsoft Teams notifications can help you automate responses, while Zapier integrations allow you to build an advanced workflow to keep your customer in the loop.